 Where to Stay in Zermatt:

-Zermatt has a range of luxury hotels, inns, and quaint bed and breakfasts.
-You can also rent a Zermatt chalet or save money with Airbnb, which lists a variety of Zermatt apartments.
-This would also let you prepare some meals at home which would save money.
+In addition to luxury hotels, inns, and quaint bed and breakfasts, you can also rent a Zermatt chalet or a Zermatt apartment.
+This would also let you prepare some meals at home, which would certainly save money.
 After all, Switzerland is not cheap and neither is Zermatt lodging.

-If you’re hoping to use points for a hotel award stay, Zermatt has just 2 hotels participating in a loyalty program, the Best Western Hotel Butterfly and the Best Western Alpen Resort Hotel.
-You can also search Zermatt Hotels using the search box below.
+If you’re hoping to use points for a hotel award stay, Zermatt has just 1 hotel participating in a loyalty program, the Best Western Hotel Butterfly.

 Getting Around Zermatt: